Michael Hare (architect)

 Michael Meredith Hare (January 17, 1909 – August 30, 1968) was an American architect.
 Based in New York City, he advocated for modernism in architecture.

 Early life and education

-Michael Meredith Hare was born to Montgomery Hare and Constance Parsons Hare in New York City.
-He attended Groton School from 1921 to 1927.
-He entered Yale College in 1927 and transferred to the department of architecture in 1929.
-Following a leave of absence to study architecture in France in 1931, Hare returned to Yale in 1933 to complete his degree.

 In 1931 he married Jane P. Jopling; they had three children.
 During the Second World War Hare served in the U.S. Marine Corps.

 He later received a degree from Columbia University in 1935.